OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/linux-broker-py.md

 ---
-title: Using MSAL Python with an Authentication Broker on Linux
+title: Using MSAL Python with an Auth Broker on Linux
 description: MSAL is able to call Microsoft Single Sign-on for Linux, which is a component that ships as a dependency of Intune Portal.
 This component acts as an authentication broker allowing the users of your app to benefit from integration with accounts known to the broker.
 author: ploegert
 ms.author: jploegert